peter88213/aeon2yw/docs/usage.md

 An optional global configuration file can be placed in the configuration directory in your user profile.
 It is applied to any project.
 Its entries override aeon2yw's built-in constants.
 This is the path:
 `c:\Users\<user name>\AppData\Roaming\PyWriter\aeon2yw\config\aeon2yw.ini`

-The **install.bat** installation script installs a sample configuration file containing aeon2yw's default values.
-You can modify or delete it.

 ### Local project configuration

 An optional project configuration file named `aeon2yw.ini` can be placed in your project directory, i.e. the folder containing your yWriter and Aeon Timeline project files.
 It is only applied to this project.
 Its entries override aeon2yw's built-in constants as well as the global configuration, if any.